How to Make the Perfect Oolong Matcha Latte

 Milk choice

-Dairy milk adds richness and body, while almond or soy will create a lighter, more pronounced tea-forward cup.
-There’s no wrong choice—just different expressions.
+Dairy adds richness and weight, while almond or soy creates a lighter, more tea-forward cup.
+Each choice shifts the balance, not the quality.

 Adjusting strength

-Using more powder deepens flavor and mouthfeel, not bitterness (as long as your water temperature stays in range).
+More powder increases body and intensity—not bitterness (as long as temperature stays in range).

 Hot vs. iced

-Both teas shine iced.
-For iced lattes, prepare the tea base as written, then pour over ice before adding cold milk.
-This locks in aroma and prevents dilution.
+Both shine iced.
+Build the tea base first, then pour over ice and add milk.
+This preserves aroma and prevents dilution.

 0 comments